MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-integration-with-commerce.md

 ---

-# Loss prevention integration with Commerce
+# Loss prevention integration with Dynamics 365 Commerce

 ## Enabling the Loss Prevention integration with Dynamics 365 Commerce